 Hon.
 Craig Simailak: Thank you, Mr. Speaker.
-I thank the member for his question on whether or not this will be a hybrid power plant, or not.

-At this time, we do not have that answer.
-There will be consultations done with the Hamlet of Chesterfield Inlet.
-The lessons learned, going forward, whether or not any power plant will have hybrid, or not, at this time.
-It will still be a consideration.
+I thank the member for his question on whether or not this will be a hybrid power plant.
+At this time, we don't have that answer.
+There will be consultations done with the Hamlet of Chesterfield Inlet and the lessons learned, going forward, whether or not any power plant will have hybrid at this time, but it will still be a consideration.
 Thank you, Mr. Speaker.